thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The Software Components claim is a list of software components that includes all the software loaded by the PSA RoT.
 This claim SHALL be included in attestation tokens produced by an implementation conformant with {{PSA-SM}}.
-If the Software Components claim is present, then the No Software Measurement claim ({{sec-no-sw-measurements}}) MUST NOT be present.

 Each entry in the Software Components list describes one software component using the attributes described in the following subsections.
 Unless explicitly